CenturyLinkCloud/GettingStarted/CloudApplicationManager/cloud-application-manager-non-admin-error.md

 ### Introduction

-You need to be a CenturyLink Cloud account admin in order to set up a new ARM provider in Cloud Application Manager.
-This tutorial demonstrates the alert message that will display if a non-admin will attempts to create a new ARM provider.
+You need to be a CenturyLink Cloud account admin in order to set up a new ARM provider in [Cloud Application Manager](https://www.ctl.io/cloud-application-manager).
+This tutorial demonstrates the alert message that will display if a non-admin attempts to create a new ARM provider.

 ![Error: Non-Admin Setting Up a Provider](../images/cloud-application-manager-error2.png)